Relationships That Shape You

 You don’t build a life alone.

-But the relationships you invest in — and the way you show up inside them — play a steady role in the kind of person you become over the years.
+But the relationships you invest in, and the way you show up within them, play a steady role in the kind of person you become.

 Scroll to Top